dmac/fezzik/weave_todo.md

 * Weave: Expose to Fezzik when one of the `run` commands fails
 * Weave: Allow passing arguments to the host_task block
 * Weave: Implement `target_host`.
-* Confirm rake dry-run works; document it (useful feature for deployment)

 ## Open Questions